 PM&R Sports Medicine Fellowship (Minnesota)

-The PM&R Sports Medicine Fellowship at Mayo Clinic in Rochester is a one-year, ACGME accredited program in non-operative sports medicine.
-The fellowship is sponsored by the Mayo Clinic Sports Medicine Center, which is a joint venture of the Departments of Physical Medicine & Rehabilitation and Orthopedic Surgery.
+The PM&R Sports Medicine Fellowship at Mayo Clinic in Rochester, Minn., is a one-year program in nonoperative sports medicine that is accredited by the Accreditation Council for Graduate Medical Education.
+The fellowship is sponsored by the Mayo Clinic Sports Medicine Center, which is a joint venture of the Department of Physical Medicine and Rehabilitation and the Department of Orthopedic Surgery.

-The Mayo PM&R Sports Medicine Fellowship provides exposure to a broad spectrum of the practice of musculoskeletal Physical Medicine & Rehabilitation and prepares fellows for sports- and musculoskeletal-based practices in academic or private practice settings, including multidisciplinary groups.
+The PM&R Sports Medicine Fellowship provides exposure to a broad spectrum of the practice of musculoskeletal physiatry and prepares fellows for sports- and musculoskeletal-based practices in academic or private practice settings, including multidisciplinary groups.

-The Sports Medicine Center staff treats sports and activity-related injuries to facilitate a quick return to sport and activity.
-The Center provides a coordinated, multidisciplinary approach to diagnose problems and injuries that affect the musculoskeletal system.
-The Center is an outpatient clinic and is affiliated with Mayo Clinic's Departments of Physical Medicine & Rehabilitation and Orthopedic Surgery.
-Fellows have direct access to the Sports Medicine Center staff at Mayo Clinic in Rochester throughout training.
+Sports Medicine Center staff members treat sports- and activity-related injuries to facilitate a quick return to sports and activity.
+The center provides a coordinated, multidisciplinary approach to diagnose musculoskeletal conditions.
+The center is an outpatient clinic and is affiliated with Mayo Clinic's Department of Physical Medicine and Rehabilitation and Department of Orthopedic Surgery.
+Fellows have direct access to Sports Medicine Center staff at Mayo Clinic in Rochester throughout training.